Q: What is an NFSI Certified Product?

 A: The NFSI “Approved Tribometer” approval is granted to tribometers that have been submitted to the NFSI and met all minimum requirements as outlined in the NFSI Tribometer Selection Process.
 The manufacturer must submit an Inter-Laboratory study (ILS) for each standard the tribometer manufacturer wishes to have their device approved for—the ILS Standard for DCOF or the ILS Standard for SCOF.

 A: No. Membership fees collected by the NFSI are considered donations to our organization.
-To become a member of the ANSI B101 Committee one must pay separate fees as required by ANSI to serve on a committee.
-To become an NFSI member click here—for more information on the ANSI B101 Committee, please visit the ANSI B101 Committee Page.
+To become a member of the B101 Committee one must pay separate fees as required by ANSI to serve on a committee.
+To become an NFSI member click here—for more information on the B101 Committee, please visit the B101 Committee Page.

 Q: What’s the benefit in becoming a member of the NFSI?